santinic/audiblez/README.md

 It's released under Apache licence and it was trained on < 100 hours of audio.
 It currently supports these languages: 🇺🇸 🇬🇧 🇪🇸 🇫🇷 🇮🇳 🇮🇹 🇯🇵 🇧🇷 🇨🇳

-On a Google Colab's T4 GPU via Cuda, **it takes about 5 minutes to convert "Animal's Farm" by Orwell** (which is about 160,000 characters) to audiobook, at a rate of about 600 characters per second.
+On a Google Colab's T4 GPU via Cuda, **it takes about 5 minutes to convert "Animal Farm" by Orwell** (which is about 160,000 characters) to audiobook, at a rate of about 600 characters per second.

 On my M2 MacBook Pro, on CPU, it takes about 1 hour, at a rate of about 60 characters per second.